-- B2.1 Where a building consent is being sought for development work that involves extensive alterations and/or additions to an existing building for which either- - a logbook was required to be kept and maintained pursuant to Part 59 of the repealed Building Regulations 1973; or - a schedule of essential safety provisions was issued pursuant to regulation 32 of the repealed Building Regulations 1991; or - an Form 1 schedule of essential safety provisions was issued pursuant to regulation 76(4) of Development Regulations 1993 or 2008 prior to adoption of the 2015 edition of Minister's Specification SA 76; and - the proposed work involves any new or substantially altered essential safety provisions, the applicable baseline data for existing essential safety provisions should be identified and a new Form 1 - Schedule of ESPs issued covering all essential safety provisions in the building and consolidating all maintenance requirements into the one schedule.
+- B2.1 Where a building consent is being sought for development work that involves extensive alterations and/or additions to an existing building for which either- - a logbook was required to be kept and maintained pursuant to Part 59 of the repealed Building Regulations 1973; or - a schedule of ESPs was issued pursuant to regulation 32 of the repealed Building Regulations 1991; or - an Form 1 schedule of ESPs was issued pursuant to regulation 76(4) of Development Regulations 1993 or 2008 prior to adoption of the 2015 edition of Minister's Specification SA 76; and - the proposed work involves any new or substantially altered ESPs.

+the applicable baseline data for existing ESPs should be identified and a new Form 1 - Schedule of ESPs issued covering all ESPs in the building and consolidating all maintenance requirements into the one schedule.

-It should be noted that the installation standards for existing essential safety provisions may differ from those established by the installation standards listed in column 2 of the SCHEDULE OPTIONS in section 8.0 of this standard.
-However, maintenance in accordance with the standards listed in column 3 can still be used for existing essential safety provisions once the relevant baseline data has been identified by the building owner.
+It should be noted that the installation standards for existing ESPs may differ from those established by the installation standards listed in column 2 of the SCHEDULE OPTIONS in section 9.0 of this standard.
+However, maintenance in accordance with the standards listed in column 3 can still be used for existing ESPs once the relevant baseline data has been identified by the building owner.

-B2.2 For minor alterations to essential safety provisions, eg where the work only involves adjustments to existing items, it may not be necessary to issue a new Form 1 - Schedule of ESPs, however, a Form 2 - ESP Compliance Certificate will still need to be issued and submitted to council in relation to the installation of those items.
+B2.2 For minor alterations to ESPs, eg where the work only involves adjustments to existing items, it may not be necessary to issue a new Form 1 - Schedule of ESPs, however, a Form 2 - ESP Compliance Certificate will still need to be issued by the installer and submitted to council in relation to those items.

-A new schedule needs to be issued when there is a building addition that includes essential safety provisions, when additional or new items are to be installed in an existing building, or when maintenance routines are being changed to take advantage of upgraded maintenance standards.
+A new Form 1 - Schedule of ESPs needs to be issued when there is an addition to a building that includes ESPs, when additional or new ESP items are required in an existing building, or when maintenance routines are being changed to take advantage of upgraded maintenance standards.

-Ideally a new Form 1 - Schedule of ESPs for a building should be issued in its entirety, however, in cases where there are only a few additional safety provisions (already listed in an existing Form 1) or there is a new item (not previously listed) being added to the schedule, a Form 1 - Schedule of ESPs could be issued as a supplement to an existing Form 1 schedule, provided it is clearly marked as such.
+Ideally a new Form 1 - Schedule of ESPs for a building should be issued in its entirety, however, in cases where there are only a few additional ESPs (already listed in an existing Form 1) or there is a new item (not previously listed) being added to the schedule, a Form 1 - Schedule of ESPs could be issued as a supplement to an existing schedule, provided it is clearly marked as such.

-When a new Form 1 and new Form 3 are issued by the relevant authority, they must include all new and existing essential safety provisions in the building, whilst the Form 2 only needs to include the newly installed essential safety provisions (and any being substantially altered) that need to be certified.
+When a new Form 1 and new Form 3 are issued by the relevant authority, they must include all new and existing ESPs in the building.
+If a Form 2 is to be completed for new or altered ESPs that need to be certified once installed, the existing ESPs can be listed as 'existing'.